yahya-tamur/partition/README.md

     user  0m3.014s
     sys   0m0.049s

 I think the time spent writing the 31 MB of data is a lot more significant than the time running the actual program.
+Finding just the number of partitions can obviously be easier and faster.

 Compile with 'make', run executable with a command line argument, like './partition n'.
 Example: